 Fruit of the Loom is long-known for the comfort of its products but recently revamped its undershirt line to better address the issue of the dreaded “ride-up.”
-It has also reshaped the sleeves to provide a better overall fit and to keep them from being obvious under your outer shirt.
+It also has reshaped the sleeves to provide a better overall fit and to keep them from being obvious under your outer shirt.

 The fit, as mentioned, is secure enough to keep you from tucking in your shirt multiple times throughout the day.
-Moreover, the collar on the Men’s Crew Neck T-shirt retains its shapes, even after frequent cycles through your washer and dryer.
+Moreover, the collar on the Men’s Crew Neck T-shirt retains its shape, even after frequent cycles through your washer and dryer.

 Another notable strength of the Fruit of the Loom undershirt line is that it comes in more sizes (18) than any other brand and also features a wide range of colors that will work with just about everything you’re wearing over it.